LuchnikovI/Jax-based-TT-cross-implementation/README.md

-# TT-cross-implementation-of-jax
+# TT-cross-implementation-on-jax
-TT-cross implementation of jax
+TT-cross implementation on jax